b4yt1c0l/love-frenchies/README.md

 ### Features to Implement

 - A "Videos" section with funny videos collected during Sunday's meetings.
-- A "History" page with info about Frenchies and Borg history.

 ## Testing

     - This site has been tested on Firefox, Chrome, and Edge browsers.
     - It has also been tested on tablet, smartphone, and using dev tools to validate it is responsive looking good on any screen size.
-    - The contact form has been tested to be sure all required fields are mandatory and only valid email address are accepted into the "Email Address" field.
+    - The contact form has been tested to be sure all required fields are mandatory and only valid email addresses are accepted into the "Email Address" field.
 Submit button has been checked to verify it works as expected.

 ### HTML and CSS validation